 Day 6 Cromwell – Queenstown/Christchurch

-This morning we head out for one last ride, following the Kawarau River and Lake Dunstan (15km).
+This morning we head out for one last ride, on the banks of the Kawarau River and Lake Dunstan.
 We then head back to Cromwell for a coffee to celebrate the end of the trip.
 This is the end of the tour and from here you have the option of getting a shuttle bus back to Queenstown, or travelling in the PureTrails bus to Christchurch (arriving 5:30pm approx).

 Cycle Distance: 15km